Public Records & Services in Rosine

 Frequently Asked Questions

-To register to vote in Rosine, Kentucky, residents can register online through the Kentucky State Board of Elections's website, by mail, or in person at the Ohio County elections office.
+To register to vote in Rosine, Kentucky, residents can register online through the Kentucky State Board of Elections website, by mail, or in person at the Ohio County elections office.
 Kentucky requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections's voter lookup tool.
-For local municipal elections in Rosine, contact the Ohio County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections voter lookup tool.
+For local county and state elections (Rosine is an unincorporated community in Ohio County and does not hold municipal elections), contact the Ohio County Clerk's office for schedules and ballot information.

-Property records for Rosine, Kentucky are maintained by the Ohio Property Valuation Administrator's Office and the Ohio County County Clerk.
+Property records for Rosine, Kentucky are maintained by the Ohio Property Valuation Administrator's Office and the Ohio County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Ohio County, including parcels in Rosine.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Ohio County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Ohio County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Ohio County offices at the county courthouse.
 The Ohio County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rosine, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Ohio County Clerk's office issues marriage licenses and maintains marriage records for Ohio County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.